 There will be three exams this semester, including a non-comprehensive final.
-All exams are made up of short answer responses, and will be based on class lecture, discussion, and the text.
+All exams are part short answer, part essay, and will be based on class lecture, discussion, and the text.
 I will provide blue exam books for you on test days.
 These are what you will use for the exams.
 The exams will count the following percentages toward your final grade: exam 1 -- 20%; exam 2 -- 20%; final - 20%.
 5% of your grade will come from class participation.
 The remaining 35% of your grade will come from three additional assignments: two historical analyses (10% each), and a reaction paper based on Hammurabi's Code (15%).